broommasterpro/Mic/README.md

 ```
 python src/encrypt.py -i /path/to/img -x float(0 to 2pi) -y float(0 to 2pi) -K float(>18) -L int(11<L<1100)
 ```
+This will generate all the 6 steps and the final encrypted image and also generate secret.key file.

+To decrypt an image, you need the secret.key file generated during encryption.
+Place the secret.key file in the same directory as the encrypted image.
 Decrypt an image:
 ```
 python src/decrypt.py /path/to/img